 Some tools do not declare that they only perform automatic testing.
 Since it is a known fact that automatic tests only cover a small set of accessibility issues, full accessibility conformance can only be ensured by supporting developers and accessibility experts while testing in manual and semiautomatic mode.

 This feature allows the customization of the resulting report according to different criteria, such as the target audience, the type of results, the part of the site being analyzed, the type of content, etc. This feature may also allow the developer or the accessibility expert to add additional comments in the report.

 The presentation of evaluation results is influenced by the underlying hierarchy of the accessibility techniques with guidelines and success criteria.
 Aggregation is also related to the structure of the page.
-For instance, accessibility errors may be listed for a whole web resource or presented for concrete components like images, videos, tables, forms, etc.
+For instance, accessibility errors may be listed for a whole web resource or presented for concrete components like images, videos, tables, forms, links, etc.

 Conformance statements are demanded by many customers to assess quickly the status of their website.
 When issuing such conformance statements it is thus necessary to tackle the different types of accessibility techniques (i.e., common failures, sufficient techniques, etc.) and aggregate results as described in the previous section.

 The majority of web developers have little or no knowledge about web accessibility.
 Tools may provide together with their reporting capabilities additional information to support developers and accessibility experts to correct the accessibility problems detected.
-Such information may include examples, tutorials, screencasts, pointers to online resources, links to the W3C recommendations, etc. Automatic repair of accessibility problems is discouraged, as it may originate non-desirable side-effects.
+This information may include examples, tutorials, screencasts, pointers to online resources, links to the W3C recommendations, etc. If the evaluation tool is part of an authoring tool as described in the Authoring Tool Accessibility Guidelines 2.0 [ATAG], then the tool will meet its success criterion B.3.2.1.

-Such support may include a guided step-by-step wizard which guides the evaluator to correct the problems found.
+This feature may include, for example, a guided step-by-step wizard which guides the evaluator to correct the problems found.
+Automatic repair of accessibility problems is discouraged, as it may originate non-desirable side-effects.

 Localization and internationalization are important to address worldwide markets.
 Tool users may not be able to speak English and it is necessary to present the user interface (e.g., icons, text directionality, UI layout, units, etc.) and the reports customized to other languages and cultures.
 As pointed out earlier, more information about this topic can be found in the W3C Internationalization Activity [W3Ci18n] and in [I18N].